bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 |0|No|
 |1|Yes|

-## RNGFND_PWRRNG: Powersave range
+## RNGFND1_PWRRNG: Powersave range

 This parameter sets the estimated terrain distance in meters above which the sensor will be put into a power saving mode (if available).
 A value of zero means power saving is not enabled

+- Units: m

 - Range: 0 32767

-- Units: m

-## RNGFND_GNDCLEAR: Distance (in cm) from the range finder to the ground
+## RNGFND1_GNDCLEAR: Distance (in cm) from the range finder to the ground

 This parameter sets the expected range measurement(in cm) that the range finder should return when the vehicle is on the ground.

+- Units: cm

 - Range: 5 127

 - Increment: 1

-- Units: cm

-## RNGFND_ADDR: Bus address of sensor
+## RNGFND1_ADDR: Bus address of sensor

 This sets the bus address of the sensor, where applicable.
-Used for the LightWare I2C sensor to allow for multiple sensors on different addresses.
+Used for the I2C and UAVCAN sensors to allow for multiple sensors on different addresses.
 A value of 0 disables the sensor.

 - Range: 0 127

 - Increment: 1

-## RNGFND_POS_X:  X position offset
+## RNGFND1_POS_X:  X position offset

 *Note: This parameter is for advanced users*